 Due to the industry’s versatility, careers in business can span a variety of fields, functions, and competencies.
 Because of this, an education in business will give you the information and skill sets to succeed in the areas that interest you and align with your passions.

 Not convinced yet?
 Here are a couple data points to give you an idea of what the industry has to offer and where it’s heading.

-What do business professionals do?
+What can I do with business skills?

 To know where your skill set fits within the industry, sometimes all it takes is a little research.
-Here’s what Business Intelligence Developer, Taylor Lyons, had to say about their day to day in the industry:
+Here’s what Business Intelligence Developer Taylor Lyons, had to say about their day to day in the industry: